Coolest Homemade Dog Birthday Cake Ideas

 These cute puppies for our dog birthday cake are made by placing two cupcakes together and using the star tip (#21 I think) to make long hair.
-Use tip #3 to make bows and add the eyes and nose.
+In order to make bows and add the eyes and nose, use Wilton tip #3.

 Warning: Loads of icing!
 I suggest maybe trying to make these out of mini loaf pans so you’ll have more cake instead of using icing to fill in the gaps.

-I got this dog birthday cake idea from this cake on this website
+I got this dog birthday cake idea from this website

 I couldn’t find black string licorice ANYWHERE, so I had to pipe frosting.